IntentArchitect/Docs/articles/module-building/templates-general/templates-with-module-dependencies/templates-with-module-dependencies.md

   </interoperability>
   ...
 </package>
 ```

-The above configuration reads as follows, if the `Intent.AspNetCore` module is installed ensure the `AspNetCore.RepositoryModule` module is installed, and at least version `1.0.0`.
+The above configuration reads as follows: if the `Intent.AspNetCore` module is installed, ensure the `AspNetCore.RepositoryModule` module is installed, and at least version `1.0.0`.

-## Conditionally Running a Template based on the Presence of a Module
+## Conditionally Running a Template Based on the Presence of a Module

-If your module has a soft dependency on another module, you may have templates which you want to conditionally run if the dependant module is installed.
+If your module has a soft dependency on another module, you may have templates that you want to conditionally run if the dependent module is installed.

 For example:

-Lets say we have a template in our `RepositoryModule` which has a `CosmosInterfaceTemplate`.
+Let's say we have a template in our `RepositoryModule` which has a `CosmosInterfaceTemplate`.
 Now we only want to generate the CosmosInterface if the `Intent.CosmosDB` module is installed.

 We can achieve this scenario by overriding the template's `CanRunTemplate` method.